oddjobs-maple/odd_job_guides/swashbuckler/README.md

 level 1.
 They are considerably worse than at max level, but still a lot better than having level 0 in both.
 Rushing level 6 Gun Booster is a priority here, for extra fast shootin&rsquo;.
-Mastery is next for the damage and sweet, sweet accuracy.
+Mastery is next for the damage and sweet, sweet accuracy (very welcome, due to our pure STR nature).
 Beyond this point, we already basically have the first thing that we want from our gun: solid single-target DPS.
 Next comes the mobility (yes!!), and then the stun/crowd-control.

 Invisible Shot is more-or-less our last priority (other than maxing Gun Booster, but we already had 6 SP in it anyways) because: